 The serious part – Naval AAA in the Falklands

-It has been correctly noted that the RN was absolutely not equipped for a close in fight against fighter ground attack aircraft in an environment such as San Carlos water.
-Sea Dart and Sea Wolf had replaced Sea Slug and Sea Cat missile systems respectively, but even during the 50 ship fleet days of the cold war, money was tight, and the modern anti-missile systems were not that widely spread; but we must not forget this was a time of transition.
-At one extreme was the Type 12 frigate of 1950’s design and at the other was the first of the T22’s – the “all missile” ASW frigate, without even a medium caliber gun.
+It has been correctly noted that the RN was absolutely not equipped for a close-in fight against fighter ground attack aircraft in an environment such as San Carlos water.
+Sea Dart and Sea Wolf had replaced Sea Slug and Sea Cat missile systems respectively, but even during the 50 ship fleet days of the cold war, money was tight, and the modern anti-missile systems were not that widely spread, but we must not forget this was a time of transition.
+At one extreme was the Type 12 frigate of 1950’s design and at the other was the first of the T22’s – the “all missile” ASW frigate, without even a medium calibre gun.

-So the RN had decided to go down the anti-missile, missile route for protection against Soviet submarine launched high-subsonic sea skimming missiles, and the big air launched high altitude, supersonic steep diving missiles liked the AS4.
-Thus the smaller caliber auto-cannon in the RN was a “policing” weapon; for use only in “Cod war” type scenarios, hence in 1982 RN’s ships were touting the single barrel Mk7A 20mm Oerlinkon that had been used on every type of ship since the start of WWII (but generally in much greater numbers !).
+So the RN had decided to go down the anti-missile, missile route for protection against Soviet submarine-launched high-subsonic sea-skimming missiles, and the big air-launched high altitude, supersonic steep diving missiles liked the AS4.
+Thus the smaller calibre auto-cannon in the RN was a “policing” weapon; for use only in “Cod war” type scenarios, hence in 1982 RN’s ships were touting the single barrel Mk7A 20mm Oerlinkon that had been used on every type of ship since the start of WWII (but generally in much greater numbers !).
 Another WWII veteran fitted to some Falklands task force ships was the optically aimed, manually served 40mm Bofors.

 Existing ‘advanced’ gun systems in 1982

 - Rarden 30mm cannon sea trials in 1980 ? (onboard HMS Yarmouth?)
 (90 rpm – too slow)

 - Phalanx – full rate production started in 1978, first US ship fully fitted in 1980

 - M167 Vulcan Air Defence System from the 1970’s (range only radar and lead computing optical site)